 Keep the ear dry.
 You can place a cotton ball dabbed with a small amount of petroleum jelly in the outer ear to keep water out during a bath or shower.

 Make sure your child avoids activities that involve heavy lifting and straining.

 Get your doctor’s permission before allowing your child to fly in a plane or before swimming.

 Make follow-up appointments as directed by our staff.

 Ask your doctor when your child may return to school.

 When to seek medical care

-Call your heathcare provider right away if you have any of the following:
+Call your child’s surgeon right away if your child has any of the following: